revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 import org.springframework.cloud.client.discovery.EnableDiscoveryClient;

 //@EnableDiscoveryClient will register discovery service using the jar available in class path like Consul, Eureka, Kubernetes.
 //@EnableDiscoveryClient lives in spring-cloud-commons and picks the implementation on the class path.
-//@EnableEurekaClient lives in spring-cloud-Netflix and only works for Eureka.
-If eureka is on your class path, they are effectively the same.
+//@EnableEurekaClient lives in spring-cloud-Netflix and only works for Eureka.If eureka is on your class path, they are effectively the same.

 @SpringBootApplication
 @EnableDiscoveryClient